Introduction

 - id: holdpoint-sync

-label: "Regenerate adapter files"
+label: "Regenerate engine files"

 when: "^checks\.yaml$"

-cmd: "npx holdpoint update"
+cmd: "node_modules/.bin/holdpoint update"

 Open source under the MIT license.
 GitHub ↗